getishe/typing-speed-test-main/README.md

 ## Overview

-This project is a fully-featured, responsive, and interactive **Typing Speed Test** application.
+This project is a fully-featured, responsive, and interactive **Typing Speed Test** and application.
 It is designed to evaluate a user's typing speed (WPM) and accuracy in real-time under different settings and conditions.
 Built as part of a Frontend Mentor challenge, the app provides a highly polished typing interface with immediate visual feedback, progress calculations, and persistent personal high scores to encourage users to continuously improve.

 ### The challenge